 - Reason three, the ports of major cities like Makassar where you will most likely depart from are HUGE, not easily navigable on foot, and downright impossible to navigate without knowing Indonesian.
 Brush it up or suck it up.

-What gear do I need to travel on a PELNI?
+What gear do I need to travel on a PELNI ferry?

 Gear? 🙂 You won’t need absolutely anything because the ticket includes a bed space and three meals per day.
 You just have to hold very dear to your ticket, as you must show it to get your tray of rice and fish — forget variety on the menu, and prepare for long queues.

-Tickets are also checked at least daily about an hour after the boat has docked at any given port: doors are locked, and PELNI staff will check to find those who haven’t paid for their tickets.
-Apparently, if caught one goes directly in some sort of lock-up until the next port, where is fined and kicked off the boat.
+Tickets are also checked at least daily about an hour after the boat has docked at any given port: doors are locked, and the PELNI ferry staff will check to find those who haven’t paid for their tickets.
+Apparently, if caught without a ticket, a passenger goes directly in some sort of lock-up until the next port, where he’ll be fined and kicked off the boat.

 Going back to food, buying a few instant noodle cups, breakfast stuff, tea bags or instant coffee and a cup is a good idea — provided the hot water dispenser works.
 It usually does.

-Can I get off a PELNI ship when it stops?
+Can I get off a PELNI ferry when it stops in a port?

 Yes sure.
 PELNI ships usually dock at a port to unload cargo and passengers, and the operation takes up to a couple of hours.
 You can get off and stretch your legs around the port, but don’t go too far, because once the ship is gone (with all your luggage), the next will probably come at least a few days later.